kdeibler/kappa_SMpeptide_deisgn/README.md

 3. Open Babel (http://openbabel.org/wiki/Main_Page)
 4. Jupyter Notebook (only required to run the demo for Docking analysis)

-# Protocols
+# Rosetta Design Protocols
-This folder contains subdirectories with code and detailed isntruction on how to run each of four design methods.
+This folder contains subdirectories with code and detailed isntruction on how to run each step design methods.
 Below is a brief description of what each folder contains

-## general_files
+### src
+Contains main scripts for backbone generation and design

+### inputs
 Includes all the files that are used in more than one folder:
 1. resfiles
 2. params file for CVV and CYY
 3. composition files

+### submission files
+slurm based

-# Output
+## Output
 Because the processes of design and packing are stochastic, the output files can vary from run to run.
 Each step as an output of either a PDB file or a silent file.

+# Molecular Dynamic methods
+This folder contains subdirectories with code for performing the molecular dynamic simulations.